Competitive Intelligence Deep Dive

 5. Perform win/loss analysis

 Interviewing customers and performing win/loss analysis can be helpful in gaining insights about your strengths and weaknesses.
 Your customers might provide some insight into the reason they chose you over the competition.
 It is easier to get feedback from existing customers, essentially the deals you have won, versus the ones you have lost.
 However, if you can connect with the lost accounts, you can gain great insight into who they picked over you and why.
+What was their competitive advantage?

 As already noted, your sales team is a key repository of knowledge about the competition.
 In addition to helping you identify your primary competitors and understand how they operate, sales can provide insights into how and why the competition wins sales opportunities.
 Interview your sales team to learn which competitors you lost to and why they won — and vice versa when your business wins.
 You’ll get a better understanding of the strengths and weakness of your product offerings and learn how to improve messaging, positioning, and product functionality to better compete against the competition.